1. Home

 Similarly, retraining can be motivated by an employee’s desire for professional change.
 People change all the time and so do their expectations of their job and everyday working life.

-This can ultimately lead to a situation where a job that has been held for a long time no longer suits the person, their values, and their convictions.
-Often this change takes place at the age of between 30–50.
+This can ultimately lead to a situation where a long-held job no longer suits the person, their values, and their convictions.
+Often, this change takes place between 30 and 50.

 Why is reskilling important?